Australian hip-hop: American influence

 U.S. artists cited as key inspirations of Australian hip-hop artists include Public Enemy, A Tribe Called Quest, and Nas.
 Following the release of Drinking From The Sun in 2012, Hilltop Hoods included Organized Konfusion, Kraz, and De La Soul in its ideal festival line-up.

 In Australia, dance moves associated with hip hop, such as krumping, footworking, locking, and popping, have drawn public interest to hip hop, and contributed to its dynamic popularity.
-However, these dance moves have been criticized as not being original and a sign that Australia suffers from a lack of its own hip hop identity.
+However, these dance moves have been criticised as not being original and a sign that Australia suffers from a lack of its own hip hop identity.

 United Kingdom influence

-In more recent years (2000s onwards), Australian Hip Hop has seen a strong emergence of UK genres such as Grime and Afrobeats.
+In more recent years (2000s onwards), Australian hip hop has seen a strong emergence of UK genres such as grime and Afrobeats.
 Although these genres have been around for years, their worldwide popularity and acceptance in the mainstream is relatively new.
-The genre of 'Australian grime' has been marked by viral artists like HAZRD.
+The genre of "Australian grime" has been marked by viral artists like HAZRD.
 Adelaide-based producer Strict Face hosted his own show on the now-defunct London's Radar Radio.

-Drill music scene
+Drill music

-A drill music scene derivative and heavily influenced by UK drill music developed in Australia in the late 2010s.
-ONEFOUR, a Samoan Australian Drill group from Mount Druitt, have been recognised as the first Drill group in the country, according to VICE.
+An off-shoot of the drill music scene developed in Australia in the late 2010s, but did not catch 'mainstream' attention until 2017-2018.
+Inspired by UK drill, Onefour quickly rose in prominence in 2019 after a series of singles.
+The Samoan Australian group from Mount Druitt was recognised as the first drill group in Australia according to Vice.